Labelled well-quasi-order for permutation classes

-The notion of modular decomposition dates back to Gallai's ground-breaking paper on transitive orientations of graphs~\cite{gallai:transitiv-orien:} \footnote{See~\cite{gallai:a-translation-o:} for an English translation of Gallai's paper.}, and indeed this paper also provides the first connection between these concepts for permutations and inversion graphs.
+The notion of modular decomposition of graphs dates back to Gallai's ground-breaking paper on transitive orientations~\cite{gallai:transitiv-orien:} \footnote{See~\cite{gallai:a-translation-o:} for an English translation of Gallai's paper.}, and indeed this paper also provides the first connection between these concepts for permutations and inversion graphs.
 It is easy to establish that the inversion graph of a simple permutation is prime, but indeed more is true.

-\begin{lemma}[Gallai~\cite{gallai:transitiv-orien:}] If $G_\sigma$ is a prime inversion graph, then $\sigma$ is simple, and the only permutations whose inversion graphs are isomorphic to $\G_{\sigma}$ are $\{\sigma,\sigma^{-1},\sigma^{\text{rc}},(\sigma^{\text{rc}})^{-1}\}$. \end{lemma}
+\begin{lemma}[Gallai~\cite{gallai:transitiv-orien:}] If $G_\sigma$ is a prime inversion graph, then~$\sigma$ is simple, and the only permutations whose inversion graphs are isomorphic to $\G_{\sigma}$ are $\{\sigma,\sigma^{-1},\sigma^{\text{rc}},(\sigma^{\text{rc}})^{-1}\}$. \end{lemma}

-When combined with Proposition~\ref{prop-graph-to-perm-containment}, Lemma~\ref{lem-gallai-simple-prime} tells us that if $\sigma$ is a simple permutation and $\pi$ is any permutation, then $G_\sigma\leq G_\pi$ implies that one of $\sigma$, $\sigma^{-1}$, $\sigma^{\text{rc}}$ or $(\sigma^{\text{rc}})^{-1}$ is contained in $\pi$.
-This puts us in a position to provide the following partial answer to Question~\ref{question-prop-wqo-perms-graphs-converse} (if $G_\C$ is wqo, is $\C$ necessarily wqo?).
+When combined with Proposition~\ref{prop-graph-to-perm-containment}, Lemma~\ref{lem-gallai-simple-prime} tells us that if~$\sigma$ is a simple permutation and~$\pi$ is any permutation, then $G_\sigma\leq G_\pi$ implies that one of~$\sigma$, $\sigma^{-1}$, $\sigma^{\text{rc}}$, or $(\sigma^{\text{rc}})^{-1}$ is contained in~$\pi$.
+This puts us in a position to provide the following partial answer to Question~\ref{question-prop-wqo-perms-graphs-converse} (if~$G_\C$ is wqo, is~$\C$ necessarily wqo?).

-\begin{proposition} Let $\C$ be a permutation class such that $G_\C$ is wqo in the induced subgraph order.
-Then the simple permutations in $\C$ are wqo. \end{proposition} \begin{proof} Suppose that $G_\C$ is wqo, and consider an arbitrary sequence $\sigma_1$, $\sigma_2$, $\dots$ of simple permutations in $\C$.
+\begin{proposition} Let~$\C$ be a permutation class such that $G_\C$ is wqo in the induced subgraph order.
+Then the simple permutations in~$\C$ are wqo. \end{proposition} \begin{proof} Suppose that $G_\C$ is wqo, and consider an arbitrary sequence $\sigma_1$, $\sigma_2$, $\dots$ of simple permutations in~$\C$.
 Since we are assuming that $G_\C$ is wqo, Proposition~\ref{prop-wqo-ramsey-inf-inc} shows that the corresponding sequence of inversion graphs $G_{\sigma_1}$, $G_{\sigma_2}$, $\dots$ contains an infinite increasing subsequence, although all we need is an increasing subsequence of length five, say

 for $1\le i_1<i_2<i_3<i_4<i_5$.
 By Proposition~\ref{prop-graph-to-perm-containment} and Lemma~\ref{lem-gallai-simple-prime}, each of these inclusions must be witnessed by a symmetry of the shorter simple permutation embedding in the longer.
-Thus we see that
+Thus